maxwellpettit/docs-test/src/main/markdown/Sales/Transaction Operations.md

 ## Employee Discounts

-Search for employee discounts to apply to the current transaction
+Search for employee discounts to apply to the current transaction.

 ## Item Inquiry